Breaking Down The Dreaded Extinction Burst

-A child wakes throughout the night demanding a pacifier be placed back into his mouth.
-As parents you have decided to break this unwanted habit and you have finally seen progress, but then your baby begins to wake even more or amp up his uncontrollable fussing and demands.
+A child wakes throughout the night demanding a pacifier be placed back into their mouth.
+As parents you have decided to break this unwanted habit by not placing the paci during sleep times.
+Over the course of a few days of not reinforcing the behavior, you finally start to see progress, but then your baby begins to wake even more or amps up their uncontrollable fussing and demands.
 This child is hoping that by reverting back for a short period of time that a parent will just give in and go back to their old ways.
-An extinction burst is a short lived period; I highly suggest you push through as restful nights are just on the other side of this short behavioral burst.
+An extinction burst is typically a short lived period and I highly suggest you push through, as restful nights are just on the other side of this short behavioral burst.

 Remember that every child and situation is different, but the extinction burst usually occurs within the first week of breaking the old habit and can last for anywhere between 3-5 days.

 Giving in will only create set backs and a more difficult road ahead.
 Push through and just on the horizon is more peaceful sleep for everyone.